Prisoner mail rights curtailed to counter radicalisation or discrimination

 Corrections Minister Kelvin Davis has added the new rules to the Corrections Amendment Bill, which will have its third reading tomorrow and is expected to pass with the support of Labour, New Zealand First and the Greens.

-The new provisions will add new restrictions on the right to freedom of expression, but the Government will see them as justified.
+The new provisions will add new restrictions on the right to freedom of expression, but the Davis said they were justified.

 The changes follow a review of whether the law was fit for purpose after the failure of Corrections to properly vet the mail sent from prison by the accused March 15 gunman.